Touch ID: Security and privacy

 Touch ID can be bypassed using passcodes set up by the user.

-Fingerprint data is stored on the secure enclave inside the Apple A7, A8, A8X, A9, A9X, A10, A10X, A11, A12, A13, A14 and A15 processors of an iOS device, or the T1, T2 and M1 in the case of Macs, and not on Apple servers, nor on iCloud.
+Fingerprint data is stored on the secure enclave inside the Apple A7 and later processors of iOS devices, the T1 and T2 on Intel Macs, and the M1 and later on Macs with Apple Silicon and recent iPads featuring M-series processors.

+This data is not on Apple servers, nor on iCloud, and is not accessible by Apple or any third parties.

 From the Efficient Texture Comparison patent covering Apple's Touch ID technology: In order to overcome potential security drawbacks, Apple's invention includes a process of collapsing the full maps into a sort of checksum, hash function, or histogram.
 For example, each encrypted ridge map template can have some lower resolution pattern computed and associated with the ridge map.
 One exemplary pattern could be a histogram of, e.g., the most common angles (e.g., a 2 dimensional (2D) array of common angles).
 The exemplary pattern could include in each slot an average value over a respective vector of the map.
 The exemplary pattern could include in each slot a sum of the values over a respective vector of the map.
 The exemplary pattern could include the smallest or largest value within a respective vector of the map or could be a difference between a largest and a smallest value within the respective vector of the map.
 Numerous other exemplary embodiments are also possible, and any other exemplary pattern calculation can be used, where the exemplary pattern includes enough associated information to narrow the candidate list, while omitting enough associated information that the unsecured pattern cannot or cannot easily be reverse engineered into a matching texture.If the user's phone has been rebooted, has not been unlocked for 48 hours, has its SIM card removed or has Emergency SOS activated, only the passcode a user has created, not their fingerprint, can be used to unlock the device or during other specific use cases.

 In September 2013, the German Chaos Computer Club announced that it had bypassed Apple's Touch ID security.
 A spokesman for the group stated: "We hope that this finally puts to rest the illusions people have about fingerprint biometrics.
 It is plain pity to use something that you can't change and that you leave everywhere every day as a security token."
 Similar results have been achieved by using PVA Glue to take a cast of the finger.

 Others have also used Chaos Computer Club's method but concluded that it is not an easy process in either time or effort, given that the user has to use a high resolution photocopy of a complete fingerprint, special chemicals, and expensive equipment and because the spoofing process takes some time to achieve.